-The Board of CLA recognises that good governance helps the business to deliver strategy, generate value and safeguarding stakeholders long-term interests and we are committed to the highest standards of corporate governance.
+The Board recognises that good governance helps the business to deliver CLA's vision, mission and values and safeguard stakeholders long-term interests and we are committed to the highest standards of corporate governance.
 The Board considers that CLA complied in all respects with the practice of good governance required by a company of its form and standing.

 Read CLA's Articles of Association.

 *‘Financial statements are published on the company’s website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
 The maintenance and integrity of the company’s website is the responsibility of the directors.
 The directors’ responsibility also extends to the ongoing integrity of the financial statements contained therein.